Home

 One type of mutation commonly observed in these experiments is genome rearrangement, ranging from focal amplifications to entire chromosome aneuploidy and translocations.
 Many of these are reproducible in independently evolved cultures, even down to the exact breakpoints.

-Further work on these novel chromosomes will determine their exact fitness consequences and which genes in the amplified and deleted regions contribute to the fitness.
+Our further work on these novel chromosomes has determined their exact fitness consequences and which genes in the amplified and deleted regions contribute to the fitness.
 Since these events so closely resemble the types of aneuploidies almost universally observed in cancers, we hope the work will be of broader interest.
 We have further explored this connection through studying lab-created aneuploid strains in collaboration with Angelika Amon.

 One of the most common gene amplifications we observe adopts a novel inverted tandem repeat configuration.
 With Bonny Brewer's lab, we have proposed a mechanism responsible for these amplifications via an error in DNA replication.

-As we've developed new technologies, we've been able to look at not just CNVs, but also point mutations and transposon insertions in evolved strains.
+As we've developed new genome analysis technologies, we've been able to look at not just CNVs, but also point mutations and transposon insertions in evolved strains.
 In addition, classical genetic approaches and a novel mapping technique are being employed to dissect the features of the evolved strains.
-Most recently, we've turned to next generation sequencing technologies to simply sequence interesting genomes.
+We have also developed new methods for miniaturing and customizing continuous culture, including a mini-chemostat array and a flexible turbidostat platform.

 Comparative genomics

-Finally, our work on short-term adaptations has led to a broader interest in comparative genomics over longer timescales.
-With Amy Caudy and Olga Troyanskaya, we've recently functionally annotated the genome of the sequenced but otherwise poorly studied yeast S. bayanus.
-Our combined labs and the Princeton Integrated Science Project Labs collected over 300 gene expression experiments over a wide range of carefully chosen conditions, and we are now comparing these to the S. cerevisiae gene expression literature.
+Our work on short-term adaptations has led to a broader interest in comparative genomics over longer timescales.
+With Amy Caudy, Olga Troyanskaya, and several other collaborators, we've functionally annotated the genome of the sequenced but otherwise poorly studied yeast S. uvarum.
+Our combined labs and the Princeton Integrated Science Project Labs collected over 300 gene expression experiments over a wide range of carefully chosen conditions and compared them to the S. cerevisiae gene expression literature.
 Orthogonal functional assays are also being extended to different strains and species.
 We hope to further connect changes in gene function and gene regulation to comparative sequence analysis.

 for more information